Printed from www.nzmeccano.com

 If you bought an experimenter’s kit you will have already learned quite a lot about programming the Arduino.
 Whether or not you have done this, you should investigate and use all of these resources:

 • A book on programming the Arduino.
-A good book can be downloaded free from here.
+Several are available from Amazon.

 • The example sketches provided with the Arduino and Adafruit environment software which you have installed.
 In the Arduino program, in the File menu, click Examples to see the various categories of examples.
 It is a good idea to load and run some of the example sketches, and you can learn a lot from reading and modifying them.